ibm-cloud-docs/containers/cs_apps.md

 To configure the Ingress controller:

 1. [Deploy your app to the cluster](#cs_apps_cli).
 When you deploy your app to the cluster, one or more pods are created for you that run your app in a container.
-Ensure that you add a label to your deployment in the metadata section of your configuration script.
+Ensure that you add a label to your deployment in the metadata section of your configuration file.
 This label is needed to identify all pods where your app is running, so that they can be included in the Ingress load balancing.
 2. Create a Kubernetes service for the app to expose.
 The Ingress controller can include your app into the Ingress load balancing only if your app is exposed via a Kubernetes service inside the cluster.
-    1. Open your preferred editor and create a service configuration script that is named, for example, `myservice.yaml`.
+    1. Open your preferred editor and create a service configuration file that is named, for example, `myservice.yaml`.
     2. Define a service for the app that you want to expose to the public.

         ```